mfumagalli/Tjarno/README.md

 Slides for the lecture on NGS data can be found [here](https://github.com/mfumagalli/Tjarno/blob/master/Slides/NGS/main.pdf).

-Slides for the lecture on selection will appear at some point.
+Slides for the lecture on selection scan can be found [here](https://github.com/mfumagalli/Tjarno/blob/master/Slides/Selection/selection.pdf).

+Slides on experimental design can be found [here](https://github.com/mfumagalli/Tjarno/blob/master/Slides/Selection/design.pdf).

 ## Exercises